Chapter 7: Triptidipa Prakaranam – Light on Supreme Satisfaction

 Asandigdhā viparyasa bodho dehātamanī kṣyate, tadva datreti nirṇetum ayamitya bhidhī yate (19).
 As is the intensity of the feeling of identity of oneself with this body, so is it that we are trying to achieve in the realisation of Brahman.
 This point has been touched upon previously.
 We have no doubt whatsoever that we are this body.
 Just as we do not require proof to establish the truth of our identity with this body because it is so obvious, our feeling and experience of our identity with Brahman should be as obvious.
 One need not have to rack one’s head again and again and try to find out how to get identity with Brahman.
 We have to do meditation, we have to do japa, we have to pray, we have to do so many things to convince ourselves that there is such a thing called the Absolute Brahman, and even more difficult is the experience of identity.
 The nature of the identity that we feel with our body will also explain the nature of the difficulty in realising Brahman.
 How hard is this body-consciousness, so hard is this path to Brahman.

 Dehātma jñāna vajjñānaṁ dehātma jñāna bādhakam, ātmanyeva bhave dyasya sa necchaṇapi mucyate (20).
 If the intensity that one feels in terms of the identity of consciousness with this body is also felt in relation to Brahman, then mukti, moksha, is in our hand.
 It will be ours even if we do not want it.
 When we wake up, the sunlight is on our face whether we want it or not.
-Necchaṇapi mucyate: Even if we do not want it, it will come to us.
+Necchaṇapi mucyate: Even if we do not want it, it will

 Ayamitya parokṣa tvam ucyate cetta ducyatām, svayaṁ prakāśa caitanyam aparokṣaṁ sadā yataḥ (21).
-This is a commentary on the verse from the Brihadaranyaka Upanishad that was quoted in the beginning of Chapter Seven; and that has to be kept in mind always. Ātmānaṁ cet vijānīyāt ayam asmīti pūrusaḥ, kimicchan kasya kāmāya śarīram anusaṁjvaret (B.U.
+This is a commentary on the verse from the Brihadaranyaka Upanishad that was quoted in the beginning of Chapter Seven, which has to be kept in mind always. Ātmānaṁ cet vijānīyāt ayam asmīti pūrusaḥ, kimicchan kasya kāmāya śarīram anusaṁjvaret (B.U.
 4.4.12).
 “I am.”
 When this Atman realises itself as “I am”, or this purusha realises this Atman as “I am”, why should anyone desire anything in this world, and why should anyone wish to enter into this body once again, as if one would like to have fever again and again?

 This “I am” sabda, this purusha—the demonstrative pronoun ‘this’—is indicative of the Self-luminous Atman.
 It is a directly experienced something.
 This Atman that is within us is sometimes felt to be directly experienced, and sometimes it is indirectly felt.
 For all practical purposes, it is not directly felt at all.
 We feel only the body directly—the world, and the body, and all its relations.
-But if enquiry is conducted into the nature of the consciousness, which is what is actually operating through us in all the three states of waking, dreaming and sleep, we will realise on an analysis of these three states that consciousness could exist as a Self-luminous independent something in the state of deep sleep, with no relation whatsoever with the three states or with the five koshas.
+But if enquiry is conducted into the nature of the consciousness, which is what is actually operating through us in all the three states of waking, dreaming and sleep, we will realise on an analysis of these three states that consciousness could exist as a Self-luminous, independent something in the state of deep sleep, with no relation whatsoever with the three states or with the five koshas.

 Parokṣa maparokṣaṁ ca jñāna majñāna mityadaḥ, nityā parokṣa rūpe’pi davayaṁ syād daśame yathā (22).
 Knowledge is direct and indirect, as the case may be.
 There can be knowledge, and also absence of knowledge.
 Even if there is something which is directly observable, one can be oblivious of that fact.
 One can be oblivious of even a directly observable something, as in the case of the tenth man—daśame yathā.